-Determining how many credit cards you should have comes down to how you use them.
-If you’re good about paying off your cards each month and taking advantage of rewards programs, having multiple credit cards can improve your credit score and maybe even put a little cash in your pocket.
-In a pinch, you can use credit cards for emergencies or urgent purchases when you don’t have the cash in your account.
+Determining how many credit cards you should have depends on how you use them.
+If you pay off your cards each month and take advantage of rewards programs, having multiple credit cards can improve your credit score and maybe put a little cash in your pocket.

 Read on to learn about the pros and cons of managing more than one credit card and how multiple lines of credit can impact your finances.